For a long time, I thought the answer to living my life planned and organized was finding the right solution.

 Plan

-Noticing what feels important right now.
+Noticing what area in life feels important right now.

-Instead, this phase is less about building a perfect roadmap and more about getting honest about what season of life you’re actually in.
+Instead, it’s about noticing and getting honest with what season of life you’re in.

 Sometimes planning looks practical.